sofiakali/frontend-cookbook/pages/testing/Essentials.md

 #### `expect.arrayContaining(array)` & `expect.objectContaining(object)`

-Very useful when you don't want to check whole array/object, but only particular items/properties that are just important for you.
+Very useful when you don't want to check whole array/object, but only particular items/properties that are important for you.

 ```js
 const values = [1, 2, 3, 4, 5, 6]